Gasman2014/KiCad-Diff/README.md

 ### Dependencies

 - Ensure that you have Python3 installed.
 Why? https://www.pythonclock.org
-- Python Libraries from Kicad 5.*
+- Python Libraries from Kicad 5.* or 6.*
 - For python dependencies check the `requirements.txt`

 To install KiCad-Diff dependencies: